Richard Davison (politician)

 Richard Davison (1796 – 20 February 1869) was a Belfast solicitor and Conservative politician.

 Davison was Member of Parliament (MP) for Belfast from 1852 to 1860, when he resigned his seat.
 A defender of the established church in Ireland, in 1863 Davison read a paper 'On the present position of the Irish Church' to the 5th annual conference of the united dioceses of Down, Connor and Dromore.

+Richard was the 3rd son of Alexander Davison of Knockboy, Broughshane, County Antrim, and his wife Mary née McKillop.
+He died at Cultra, County Down, and was buried in the Presbyterian churchyard in Broughshane.
+In 1822 he married Margaret, 4th and youngest daughter of George Casement of Larne, County Antrim; she died in 1847.